aroundu403/AroundU/reports/week6.md

 Plan:

-- Writing missing parts in EventController, ParticipateController with Wenxin
+- Writing missing parts in DAL.EventController, DAL.ParticipateController with Wenxin
 - Writing missing parts in sparkServer with Wenxin
 - Continue creating APIs for event and participate module
 - Learning API Testing with Postman